skip to main content

 WFH should come with an asterisk indicating “your mileage may vary.”
 While many workers were extremely productive outside the office, others had more barriers to productivity or simply missed in-person interactions.
 However, 90% of workers in a recent Owl Labs survey said they are at the same productivity level or higher working from home compared to the office.
 But because mileage does vary, for both workers and employers, as soon as the strictist restrictions were lifted we entered the age of the hybrid workplace.

 “Hybrid workplace” is probably right up there with “WFH,” “Zoom” and “coronavirus” when it comes to terms we’d barely heard of before March 2020 that are now firmly embedded in the lexicon.
 These days, the hybrid workplace most commonly refers to a model in which workers split their work weeks between office and home, typically with two days of one and three of the other.
-However, it’s not as simple as combining the pre-COVID home office with the pre-COVID corporate office.
-We’ve learned a lot over the last couple of years, and that’s why the “hybrid” part of the hybrid office is so critical – it marries together the technologies that have been developed and refined during the pandemic.
+However, it is not as simple as combining the traditional home office with the typical corporate office.
+We’ve learned a lot over the last couple of years, highlighting the importance of the hybrid world as it incorporates the technologies that have been recently developed and perfected.

 Meeting Rooms

-Once a centerpiece of the traditional office, meeting rooms have developed new importance as part of the hybrid office – 24% of companies in the Owl Labs survey had expanded their meeting rooms and collaboration spaces since the start of the pandemic.
-When equipped with the right tools, these spaces create a hybrid meeting area that lets remote and in-office workers work together seamlessly.
+Once a centerpiece of the traditional office, meeting rooms have developed new importance as part of the hybrid office.
+When equipped with the right tools, these spaces can create a hybrid meeting area that lets remote and in-office workers work together seamlessly.

 Collaboration displays allow remote workers to interact with on-site presentations and can facilitate smoother meetings for those in the office as well.
 For example, built-in wireless casting means on-site staff can project their screens to the display with no complex wires to swap out.
 Built-in microphones and cameras allow on-site and remote staff to interact with each other, and improved video and sound quality allow workers to stay safely spread out in the meeting room instead of needing to gather close to the screen.